Spring Grove Hospital Center

-Each year three interns are selected through the APPIC Match process utilizing the AAPI application, a short Supplemental Form and mandatory interview.
+The internship is a one-year, full-time (40 hours per week) training program for students completing doctoral programs.
+Interns are selected through the APPIC Match process utilizing the AAPI application, a comprehensive sample report and mandatory interview.
 Prerequisites: 1) Current enrollment in an APA-Accredited Ph.D. or Psy.D.
-Clinical or Counseling Psychology Program; 2) Completion of 1000 hours of total practicum experience by application deadline; 3) Total of 550 direct, face-to-face Intervention and Assessment (combined) with: a) minimum of 300 Intervention Hours and 100 Assessment Hours completed by application deadline and b) at least 50% of the combined Intervention/Assessment hours occurred with adult populations; 5) Completion of all degree requirements that could interfere with acceptance of an offer on Match Day, such as required coursework; 6) Dissertation/research project approved by application deadline (though the further along the better); 7) Good standing in graduate program; and, 8) Professional liability coverage.
+Clinical or Counseling Psychology Program; 2) Completion of 1000 hours of total practicum experience by application deadline; 3) Total of 550 direct, face-to-face Intervention and Assessment (combined) with: a) minimum of 300 Intervention Hours and 100 Assessment Hours completed by application deadline and b) at least 50% of the combined Intervention/Assessment hours occurred with adult populations; 5) Completion of all degree requirements that could interfere with acceptance of an offer on Match Day, such as required coursework; 6) Dissertation/clinical research project approved by application deadline (though the further along the better); 7) Good standing in graduate program; and, 8) Professional liability coverage by start of internship.

 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 Goal 1.
-To develop fledgling Clinical Psychologists who are generally competent in the assessment and treatment of patients with a particular emphasis on the seriously mentally ill.
+To develop fledgling Clinical Psychologists who are generally competent in evidenced-based assessment and treatment of patients with a particular emphasis on the seriously mentally ill.

 Goal 2.
 To develop psychologists who are competent in the complexities of providing supervision of other professionals.

 Goal 3.
 To develop psychologists with a fundamental knowledge of administration, program development and evaluation.